sjl/.plan/README.markdown

 familiar.
 It also matches GDL, so I won't have to transform things when parsing a GDL game, which is nice.
 It'll also let me write a macro to bind results to variables, which is a nicer UI than having to pull them out of a data structure.

+### 2016-07-04

+* Watched the "Julia: To Lisp or Not To Lisp?" talk from [ELS 2016][].
+I wish he had gone further in depth on how Julia does macros.
+He showed a simple `timeit` macro but I would have liked to know how to introspect the expressions a macro gets and work with them.

+  One of the things that makes Lisp macros so nice is that the expressions macros get (and the tools you use to work on them) are the same kinds of things you use everywhere *else* in the language (lists, symbols, etc).
+This makes it really frictionless to switch back and forth.
+If your macros are getting some special `AST_Node` type that you need to learn to work with it feels a lot more like work.
+* Poked around in `#lisp` and `#sbcl` to clear up some performance-related questions I had about Lisp arrays.
+I have exciting new ideas for [Bones][].